Skip to main content

 Understanding the difference between good and bad debt

-Let’s talk about credit card debt.
-That’s the highest-interest debt that most people carry.
+Credit card debt is the highest-interest debt that most people carry.
 It’s quite easy to get a credit card and even easier to run up the balance.
 What’s harder is paying for everything you’ve charged, every month.
 Today, major credit cards typically charge close to 20% interest on outstanding balances.
 They charge even more for cash advances.
 Most Canadian adults own at least one credit card; many have more.

 The “debt snowball” approach to credit card debt